BrianOfrim/recyclops/README.md

 The accuracy of the image classification model is dependant upon the accuracy of the training data so before using the gathered data for training we need to verify the accuracy of the images.
-To do this we will use /clean/clean.py The image catagory options will be overlaid on the image along with the catagory is was assigned at the gathering stage.
+To do this we will use /clean/clean.py The image category options will be overlaid on the image along with the category is was assigned at the gathering stage.
 Press the corresponding character key to classify the image.
 Press 's' to skip the current image, press 'w' to return to a previous image.
-Note, that going to the previous image with 'w' will remove the "clean" catagory given to the current image and it must be re-classified when the image is returned to.
+Note, that going to the previous image with 'w' will remove the "clean" category given to the current image and it must be re-classified when the image is returned to.

 Images to be cleaned are downloaded from s3.
 After cleaning the list of verified